KCL-BMEIS/VS_Seg/README.md

 optional parameters:

+`--results_folder_name` followed by path to folder in which results are to be saved

+`--split` followed by path to CSV file.
+See `params/split_TCIA.csv` as an example.

 `--no_attention` removes attention module from neural network and attention maps from loss function

 `--no_hardness` removes voxel hardness weighting from loss function